-From the onset, the iPhone has supported common features such as mid-call switching to an incoming phone call, creating a conference call between multiple parties and more.
-These features extend to FaceTime, Apple’s solution for making audio and video calls over the Internet that bypass a carrier’s voice network.
+From the onset, the iPhone has supported common features such as mid-call switching to an incoming phone call, creating a conference call between multiple parties, and more.
+These features also extend to FaceTime.

-In this tutorial, you will learn how to make a quick transition to a FaceTime call on your iPhone without hanging up on the current call.
+In this tutorial, you will learn how to make a quick transition from a phone call to a FaceTime call on your iPhone without hanging up on the current call.

-How to transition a phone call to a FaceTime call on your iPhone
+How to switch from a phone call to a FaceTime video call on iPhone

 Mid-call switching to FaceTime is useful if another party has an iOS device and you want to talk over FaceTime.
 I prefer to call contacts over FaceTime whenever possible because the audio is much crisper than standard voice calls.